 So get out there, hit an event, and have fun meeting people.
 You can’t go wrong if you do it in a way that works for you.

 *An extravert is someone who prefers to hang out in the external world of people, places, and things.
-Introverts, on the other hand, like to cozy up to our own thoughts and feelings, in a quieter, more intimate setting.
+Introverts like to cozy up to our own thoughts and feelings, in a quieter, more intimate setting.

 In 25 years of speaker coaching, I’ve helped my individual speaker coaching clients develop their strengths and skills to become authentic and effective communicators.